 Setup difficulty: Easy.
 No API keys.
 No cloud accounts.
 Just Docker running on the machine and a socket to connect to.
 The SSH remote option is genuinely useful for managing containers on development servers without leaving your IDE.

-The repository still hasn’t cut a new release since v0.2.1 (June 2025) — now nearly 11 months without a release.
-Worse, the last commit to the repository was June 5, 2025.
-The maintenance situation has escalated from “slow” to “unresponsive,” culminating in a public security disclosure.
+The repository still hasn’t cut a new release since v0.2.1 (June 2025) — now nearly 12 months without a release.
+The last commit to the repository was June 5, 2025.
+The maintenance situation continues to worsen, and the security disclosure clock is ticking.

-Critical security vulnerabilities disclosed.
+Security disclosure deadline: June 24, 2026 — 37 days away.
 Issue #50 (April 7, 2026), opened by security researcher Håkon Åmdal, reports host filesystem access and container escape vulnerabilities.
 The researcher first contacted the maintainer via email on March 24 — after 14 days with no response, they escalated to a public GitHub issue.
-As of April 19, there is still zero response from the maintainer.
-A 90-day coordinated disclosure deadline is set for June 24, 2026, after which full technical details will be published.
-For an MCP server with direct Docker socket access, these are serious findings.
+As of May 18, the maintainer has still issued zero response — no GitHub comment, no email reply, no commit activity.
+Under coordinated disclosure norms, full technical exploit details will be published on June 24 if the maintainer remains silent.
+For a server with direct Docker socket access, this is a serious countdown.

 Security hardening PR still unmerged.
 PR #49 (March 20, 2026) proposes blocking dangerous host paths in volume mounts and build contexts — directly relevant to the disclosed vulnerabilities.
-It’s been sitting unreviewed for a month.
+Two months without review.

 Schema validation fix still unmerged.
 PR #48 (March 19, 2026) would fix the VS Code Copilot validation errors reported in issues #46 and #25.
-Also a month without review.
+Two months without review.

-PulseMCP stats (new). ~140K all-time visitors, ~966 weekly, ranked #258 globally.
+PulseMCP stats. ~140K all-time visitors, ~966 weekly, ranked #258 globally.
 Steady but modest — the server’s popularity hasn’t grown meaningfully despite the Docker ecosystem’s rapid expansion.

-Docker’s official ecosystem has pulled far ahead.
-The Docker MCP Gateway (1,400 stars, 910 commits) is now open source and ships with Docker Desktop.
+Docker’s official ecosystem continues to advance.
+The Docker MCP Gateway (1,393 stars) is now at v0.42.1 (May 2026) and very actively maintained.
+OAuth support is now generally available (removed from feature flag in April 2026).
+A CVE-2026-33252 security patch shipped May 5.
 The MCP Catalog has surpassed 1 million pulls with 200+ containerized MCP servers.
-Gateway 2026.04 added interceptors for fine-grained policy enforcement, authentication, and request modification.
-Dynamic MCPs (mcp-find, mcp-add, code-mode) let agents discover and add MCP servers on-demand during conversations.
-Docker Offload enables scaling agent workloads to cloud infrastructure.
-The Docker Hub MCP Server (134 stars) handles image discovery.
-The gap between Docker’s official MCP infrastructure and this community server is now enormous.
+Dynamic MCPs let agents discover and add servers on-demand.
+The Docker Hub MCP Server (145 stars) handles image discovery.
+The gap between Docker’s official MCP infrastructure and this community server is now enormous — and growing wider with every Docker Gateway release that ckreiling’s server misses.

 What Works Well